 Just hours from Colca Canyon is the highest freshwater lake, Lake Titicaca.
 Here, you can find the Uros people who live entirely on self-made floating islands!
 Whether you love the outdoors, natural wonders or culture, Peru is the ultimate destination to visit in April.

-Are you planning to travel in April?
-Check out the blogs we featured for more information on these amazing destinations!
+Are you planning to travel to one of these best holiday destinations in April?
+Check out the blogs we featured for more information on these amazing hotspots!